Chapter 8: Business Planning Methods

 It was founded by four friends who were coworkers at the global consultancy firm McKinsey.
 But after positions and equity were decided among them, fundamental differences of opinion about the direction of the business emerged between two factions, according to the cofounder and former CEO Kathryn Minshew.
 “I think, naively, we assumed that if we kicked the can down the road on some of those things, we’d be able to sort them out,” Minshew said.

-Minshew went on to found a different professional site, The Muse, and took much of the editorial team of Pretty Young Professional with her.
+Minshew went on to establish a different professional site, The Muse, and took much of the editorial team of Pretty Young Professional with her.

 Greater “what if” planning could potentially have prevented the early demise of Pretty Young Professional.